metrorailings/OwlBlog/content/posts/2022-circa-millions-week-9-predictions.md

 ##### _History_

 These two met earlier in the year.
 It was a complete rout by the Seahawks defense, who tallied up several sacks against Arizona.
-That being said, the Cardinals could have won the game if Kliff Kingsbury only took the field goals instead of going for all those fourth downs.
+That being said, the Cardinals could have won the game if Kliff Kingsbury opted to take field goals instead of going for all those fourth downs.

 ***